aya-rh/deployment_demo/README.md

 "predeploy": "npm run build",
 "deploy": "gh-pages -d build",

-npm run deploy to publish
+npm run deploy to publish and commit to gh page

 a build folder gets made and its gitignored